 I hope to engage in the future in comparative studies of the enormous challenges faced by both India and Kenya since I am an experienced dentist in both contexts.
 Most of all, I hope to distinguish myself as an authority in African dental care.
 The innumerable things of value that I learned during my Internship as a dentist in Manipal, India, from August 2011 through September 2012, will always be with me.

-I was also a very active participant in the volunteer student organization in my dental program in India that organized and ran a broad variety of dental camps and education projects in an equally broad variety of contexts, for fishermen and their families, factory workers, and the institutionalized mentally ill to name a few.
-I especially treasure the memory of my work with the NGO Quantum of Hope for a one-week dental camp in Nagpur, providing dental prophylaxis and basic dental treatment to deaf, mute, and blind children.
-This was a life changing experience for me and I found a great sense of inner peace that continues to fill me to this day.
-An especially active member of the volunteer student organization VSO Manipal, we organized several events including children's day dental screening and prophylaxis for the children of low income families, fundraising for aids patients, giving away flowers and red ribbons in exchange for contributions, and bake sales to raise money for a free denture camp.
-Other highlights of my days in dental school in India include a poster presentation on interdental aids for our college fest and conducting a survey concerning the importance of dentistry as a career among high school students.
+I was also a very active participant in the volunteer student organization in my dental program in India that organized and ran various dental camps and education projects for families and the institutionalized mentally ill.
+I especially treasure the memory of my work with the NGO Quantum of Hope for a one-week dental camp in Nagpur, providing dental prophylaxis and essential dental treatment to deaf, mute, and blind children.
+This was a life-changing experience where I found a great inner peace sustaining me.
+An active member of the volunteer student organization VSO Manipal, we organized dental screening and prevention for the children of low-income families, fundraising for aids patients, giving away flowers and red ribbons in exchange for contributions, and baking sales to raise money for a free denture camp.
+Other highlights of my days in dental school in India include a poster presentation on interdental aids for our college fest and surveying until I went to Kenya to gain additional experience in the importance of dentistry as a career among high school students.